 Architects and Contractors: Focus on VALUE when doing Sales!

-Over the last couple of months I’ve spoken with quite some contractors and architects related to a renovation of our house.
+Over the last couple of months, I’ve spoken with quite some contractors and architects related to the renovation of our house.

 They basically said nothing more but “OK, thanks for the info, I’ll make you a quote”.

 They’re not helping me – as a potential customer – understand why they are the expert that I need and what the value is they can generate for me.

 There was one, though, who made an effort.
 And although he is rather expensive, there’s no doubt I’m going to work with his firm.

 Why?
 Because he explained the VALUE of his work to me.

 “Your roof is oriented to the south.
 I did some calculations, and as you can see, the ROI of placing a solar water heater is high.
 So although it would require an upfront investment, I think it’s worth it, and in the long term, you will definitely benefit.
 Shall I make you a quote?”

 YES!
 Of course, please give me a quote.
 You’re basically showing me here on a piece of paper how much profit I will make by having you install that solar water heater.
 How could I say no to that?

 As an architect, engineer, or contractor, you have a special and unique expertise.